New Year’s Resolutions: SMART English Language Learning Goals

 To be able to understand and write simple emails relating to quality issues

-To write clear and professional emails minimising grammatical errors
+To write clear and professional emails minimizing grammatical errors

 To pass the Cambridge First Certificate Exam